Anchored in the Community

-The Bodega Bay community will host its 41st Annual Fisherman's Festival.
+The Bodega Bay community will host its 42nd Annual Fisherman's Festival.
 The Festival is packed with events for people of all ages - craft booths, live music, good food, entertainment and more.
-A favorite attraction is the wine tasting booth featuring more than 25 Sonoma County wines.
-Food booths have something for every palate from barbequed oysters, local fish 'n chips, to veggie burgers, clam chowder and sandwiches.
-Don't forget to stop by the "Sugar Shack" for snacks, popcorn, hot pretzels and more.
+A favorite attraction is the wine tasting booth featuring more than 25 Sonoma County wines and a beer booth with several local ales.
+Plus we have something for every palate from barbecued oysters, local fish 'n chips, clam chowder and a variety of food trucks.
 Live music and entertainers perform on the main stage all day Saturday and Sunday.
 Artisans and vendors from all over California and beyond offer a wide selection of arts and crafts.

 The festival has its origin as a celebration of the start of the Salmon fishing season and the annual Blessing of the Fleet.
-Saturday will feature a golf tournament at The Links at Bodega Harbour and at the Festival site itself a wooden boat challenge where participating teams build a vessel and then compete in a boat race.
+Saturday will feature a golf tournament at The Links at Bodega Harbour.
+At the Festival site itself you'll see a bath tub race and a wooden boat challenge where participating teams build a vessel and compete in a boat race.

 Sunday morning will feature the Blessing of the Fishing Fleet when decorated boats parade out of the harbor to receive a blessing from local clergy.